- The Cisco donation programme is available only to Irish organisations with non-profit status as granted by the Office of the Revenue Commissioners.

 Direct-service organisations that primarily serve economically disadvantaged people are eligible to receive Cisco donations.
 Please make sure that your organisation's primary mission and services correspond to one of the following organisational types:

-- Health services: hospital auxiliaries; health clinics; rural medical facilities; blood banks; mental health care facilities
+- Health services: Health services, hospital auxiliaries; health clinics; rural medical facilities; blood banks; aid to persons with disabilities, community health planning, mental health care facilities, patient and family support, hospices

-- Education, job training, and literacy support: apprentice training; other instruction and training; job counselling or assistance; remedial educational services
+- Job training, and literacy support: apprentice training; job counselling or assistance; remedial reading and encouragement

 The following types of organisations are not eligible to receive Cisco donations through this programme: